radiolise/radiolise-home/BUILD.md

 ## DONE

-Enjoy using radio·li·se!
+Now we're ready to take off!
 If anything doesn't work the way you expected, please use the issues tab in this repository.
 The community will try to help you out.